pavlobcn/news-portal/Task.md

 - Do not save any temporary files in a current folder unless explicitly asked.
 - Save files in Unicode always.
+- Always use "yyyy-mm-dd hh:MM" format for time.

 # Sources (RSS feed):